AnuraagReddy123/Connecting-IITTP/README.md

 There is a buying and selling page where you can buy or sell items at minimal costs which ultimately saves your money and also the environment.

-There is a home page which gives some tips about how to save the environment  like composting.
+There is a home page which gives some tips about how to save the environment .

 There are ideas pages which include Food, traveling, Electricity, shopping.